jamen/pixie/readme.md

 ### `compile(template, data)`

-Substitutes values from an object by key.
+Replaces values from an object by key.

 - `template`: template object that was returned from `parse`
 - `data`: object or array to insert into the expressions